gholhak/Information_extraction/documentation/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them
+### The project structure overview
+There are multiple directories and files in the structure of the project.
+The directories in this repository are categorized as follows:

+Repository for data or models.
+In this directories, the datasets and models are stored for the retrieve or save purposes.

 ```
-Give examples
+/datasets
+/models
 ```
 ### Installing

 A step by step series of examples that tell you how to get a development env running